wireload/WKTextView/README.markdown

 WyzihatKit
 ==========

-A [Cappuccino](http://cappuccino.org/) control providing rich text editing through use of the [WysiHat](http://github.com/josh/wysihat/) editor.
+A [Cappuccino](http://cappuccino.org/) control providing rich text editing through use of the [Google Closure Library](http://code.google.com/closure/library/) editor.
+In the master branch the Wysihat editor is used, hence the framework name.

 This is mostly a hack for use until a proper rich text capable CPTextView is introduced.